-Staying at Nattura Yurtel is the ideal location for visiting the magnificent Gullfoss waterfalls.
+Nattura Yurtel is the ideal base from which to visit the magnificent Gullfoss waterfalls.
 It's a popular day trip from Reykjavik so we'll have an early breakfast and get there before the crowds arrive.
 Gullfoss is known locally as the 'Golden Waterfall', due to the way it cascades into a deep gorge with tremendous force.
 They may be biased but locals regard it as one of the most beautiful falls in the world!

 Close by is Haukadalur, home of the Great Geysir.
-With the claim to fame as the first spouting spring known to Europeans, it gave all such springs their name.
+With the claim-to-fame of being the first spouting spring known to Europeans, Geysir has given all such springs their name.
 However, it is the Strokkur, meaning 'The Butter Churn', which is the main attraction these days, due to its impressive 30 metre eruptions every few minutes.

-We'll return to our accommodation in the afternoon and there will be a chance to try the most traditional transport method, the Icelandic horse.
+We'll return to our accommodation in the afternoon and there'll be a chance to try the most traditional transport method, the Icelandic horse.
 We'll ride across open land at a relaxed pace, ideal for beginners with the focus being on taking in the vast landscape.
-If horse riding doesn't appeal then do as the locals do and visit the Secret Lagoon, a natural geo-thermal pool perfect for relaxing.
+If horse riding doesn't appeal then do as the locals do and visit the Secret Lagoon, a natural geo-thermal pool perfect for relaxing in the warm water.

 Although each day of the trip is busy, there will be time to spend wandering around the farm, which is home to over 100 horses.
-The Icelandic horse is a unique breed which is fiercely protected in Iceland.
-Local law prevents any horses from being imported into the country, and any horse that leaves is prevented from returning.
+The changing weather in Iceland gives a great excuse to relax and watch the changing light on the landscape from the comfort of your yurt.